CloudLabsAI-Azure/hack-in-a-day-challenges/recruitment-interview-prep-agent/challenge-5.md

 - https://learn.microsoft.com/microsoft-teams/platform/apps-in-teams-overview

+## Congratulations!

-Congratulations — you have successfully built and deployed the HR Interview Copilot to Microsoft Teams!
+you have successfully built and deployed the HR Interview Copilot to Microsoft Teams!